ravivalentim/wcat/README.md

-# cat
+# wCat
-(Cat) a Unix-like program (cat) for displaying file contents in the Windows terminal.
+(wCat) a Unix-like program (cat) for displaying file contents in the Windows terminal.